keithstellyes/mips-tutorial/intro.md

 * MIPS is a *RISC* architecture (Reduced Instruction Set), so learning the basics is much simpler, and can focus on the actual programming.
-It is simpler to learn than the arch used in standard desktops/laptops: x86-64.
+It is simpler to learn than the arch used in standard personal computers: x86-64.

 * Implementations of MIPS simulators (In particular, MARS) I've found to be much simpler and easier to use than those for LLVM or LC3 or ARM.
 (Don't read